 We can organise tours from individual tours to private group tours throughout the country.
 Here are some suggestions of the regions that can be visited and the activities that can be done there.

-Port Moresby Capital Region
+Independent tours to Port Moresby Capital Region

 Most tours to Papua New Guinea will involve staying in Port Moresby for a short while.
 Since all international flights go through the capital and that most domestic flights are in the morning, connections often take a day or so.